_itok-NDr4ZomF.png)

 Supporting households through the Energy Price Guarantee (EPG)

 - The Energy Price Guarantee (EPG) is giving people certainty with their bills.
-The EPG discounts the unit cost for gas and electricity use.
+The EPG has been applied from 1 October and discounts the unit cost for gas and electricity use.

-- This guarantee was extended by 3 months in the Spring Statement 2023, which includes the temporary suspension of green levies and means that a typical household will pay no more than £2,500 per year until 30 June 2023.
+- This guarantee, which includes the temporary suspension of green levies, means that from the 1 October, a typical household will pay no more than £2,500 per year until 31 March 2023.
 This comes in addition to the £400 Energy Bill Support Scheme (EBSS), detailed below.

 - Those households not on standard gas or electricity contracts, such as those living in park homes or on heat networks – and so outside the scheme – will receive support equivalent to both the Energy Price Guarantee and the Energy Bills Support Scheme.